 1. Make Your Envelope Proud of Your Brand

-The design of an envelope can also be a tool for brand promotion.
+The design of a sample envelope can also be a tool for brand promotion.
 Thus, it is important to consider that in making the graphics of your mail it should stand out.
 According to an article in Pitney Bowes, the average attention span of an individual is only around 8 seconds.
 That's pretty short, right?
 In just a short period of time, you can either build, keep, or lose your customer.

 2. Use Stunning and Gorgeous Colors